 - Article abstract

-Front-matter XML files can also include other rich metadata such as authors’ ORCIDs.
+Front-matter XML files can also include other rich metadata such as authors’ ORCIDs and funder information.

 As the name suggests, full-text XML article files contain the complete article text in machine-readable language.
 Both of these formats are superior to manual data entry.
 Full-text XML is the most robust option allowing for text and data mining.